 Our school was recognized during the 2013-2014 and 2014-2015 school year as an Exemplar School under the NC Positive Behavior Intervention and Support initiative.
 During the 2015-2016, 2016-2017, and 2017-2018 school years, Ellenboro was recognized as a Model School.
 We are always working to decrease our office discipline referrals and increase our time in class.

-One of the key successes over the past 10 years has been the Ellenboro teachers, staff and administration.
+One key to our success over the past 10 years has been the Ellenboro teachers, staff and administration.
 Our faculty loves working at Ellenboro and it shows!
 Our teachers appreciate a master schedule that supports both instruction and collaboration.
 Daily collaborative grade level planning has been a significant morale booster and has helped to lighten the load that teachers face each day.
 Administrative support is another strength of our school.
 When teachers are in need of something, the administration tries their best to fulfill that need.

 Beliefs and Mission